-Smith International Loans are private institutional loans lent by Smith College.
+Smith College Loans are private institutional loans lent by Smith College.
 They are funded on a limited basis.

 Loans are included in most students' financial aid awards as part of the self-help portion of financial aid.

-Declination and reduction requests must be sent via email after an offer of admission is accepted and a deposit is paid.
-Email messages should be sent to firstname.lastname@example.org and sent using the student's Smith College email address.
+Email messages with loan questions should be sent to firstname.lastname@example.org and sent using the student's Smith College email address.

 The interest rate is 6%.
 Interest does not accrue while enrolled at Smith, during the 6-month grace period and during deferment (see Repayment for more information about deferment).

 Listed below are projected need-based loan limitations.
 These levels are estimated and moderate changes may be made each year.

 |Year in School||Loan Award|

 Loan proceeds for full-year loans are applied to the student's account in two equal semester disbursements.

 - Master Promissory Note (faxed copies cannot be accepted)

 These requirements are to be completed online via Smith College's loan servicer (a company contracted by Smith for loan management).
 Student Financial Services will notify students who have this loan type with instructions for completing them at the appropriate time (after they have been set up with the servicer and, usually, after classes have begun).